soixantecircuits/altruist/README.md

 ⚠️  *Some actions may require that you log in before using them.
 You can get a list of those actions with their login url by sending a GET request to the url matching `authRedirect` in the config file (`/authRedirect` by default).*

+## Tests

+You can check your action URLs and authentication URLs availability by running `npm test`.
+_You will have to start your altruist server before running the test._

 ## Contribute

 Thanks for helping us! 👏